 I register all of my domains via Hover.com.
 They have great customer service, and their website interface is really nice and easy to use.

 Once you’ve purchased your domain name and hosting account, the next step is to start building out your blog on WordPress.
 While there are many beautiful themes available, there’s a huge difference in quality between them.
-Most bloggers just starting out tend to gravitate towards a free theme (for obvious reasons), but I’d HIGHLY encourage you to make the small investment in your blog and purchase a premium one.
+Most bloggers just starting out tend to gravitate towards a free theme (for obvious reasons), but I’d HIGHLY encourage you to make the small investment in your website and purchase a premium one.
 Even in the commercial theme market, there’s a vast divide in quality.